kusterlab/prosit/README.md

 ## Model

-Prosit assumes your model to be in a directory that includes:
+Prosit assumes your models are in directories that look like this:

 - model.yml - a saved keras model
 - config.yml - a model specifying names of inputs and outputs of the model
 - weights file(s) - that follow the template `weights_{epoch}_{loss}.hdf5`

-You can download a pre-trained model for HCD fragmentation prediction on https://figshare.com/projects/Prosit/35582.
+You can download pre-trained models for HCD fragmentation prediction and iRT prediction on https://figshare.com/projects/Prosit/35582.

 ## Usage

 The following command will load your model from `/path/to/model/`.
 In the example GPU device 0 is used for computation.
 The default PORT is 5000.

-    make server MODEL=/path/to/model/
+    make server MODEL_SPECTRA=/path/to/fragmentation_model/ MODEL_IRT=/path/to/irt_model/

+Currently two output formats are supported: a MaxQuant style `msms.txt` not including the iRT value and a generic text file (that works with Spectronaut)

 ## Example

 Please find an example input file at `example/peptidelist.csv`.
-After starting the server you can run:
+After starting the server you can run the following commands, depending on what output format you prefer:

+    curl -F "peptides=@examples/peptidelist.csv" http://127.0.0.1:5000/predict/msms

-    curl -F "peptides=@examples/peptidelist.csv" http://127.0.0.1:5000/predict/
+    curl -F "peptides=@examples/peptidelist.csv" http://127.0.0.1:5000/predict/generic

     The example takes about 4s to run.
 An expected output file can be found at `examples/output_msms.txt`.